kikipoulet/SukiUI/README.md

 ```

-- The DesktopPage Control can show a dialog inside the window, go to Interactivity -> Dialog to get more informations
+- The DesktopPage Control can show a dialog inside the window, go to `Interactivity -> Dialog` to get more information.
+- Minimize and maximize buttons can be enabled in XAML by setting `IsMinimizeButtonEnabled` and `IsMaximizeButtonEnabled` properties to `True`.
+Default is `False`.

 ### Side Menu